ryanchuah/database-cw/README.md

 # database-cw
-I'm doing my best

 ## To run:
 1. In your terminal, navigate to root directory then do
 ```
-$ docker-compose up
+$ docker-compose up --build --scale server=n where n is the number of instances
 ```
-2. To test the server and database, enter `http://0.0.0.0:5000/` into your browser.
+2. To test the server and database, enter `http://localhost/` into your browser.
 You should see an object of `favorite_colors`
 3. To test the client, open index.html in your browser.
 You should see a list of users and their colors.

 ## To stop: